-While there has been continued uncertainty in the current economic environment, the Company is beginning to see improving conditions in the industrial sector.
-The Company is still well positioned to capitalize on numerous construction activities in northern Alberta.
+While there has been continued uncertainty in the current economic environment, the Company is beginning to see improving conditions for the industrial sector in northern Alberta.
 In addition, the Company is increasingly addressing the maintenance requirements of our oil sands clients and will seek to expand the significance of this business with our industrial clients.
-Achievement of this strategic initiative may be further accomplished through an acquisition or through organic growth, or a combination of both.
+Achievement of this strategic initiative may be further accomplished through an acquisition or by organic growth, or a combination of both.
 With oil sands production methods becoming increasingly more environmentally friendly, the Company will continue to expand and enhance our construction expertise in the area of steam-assisted gravity drainage ("SAGD") as the industry moves in this direction.
-Through the acquisition of O'Connell, the Company expects to benefit from the many attractive opportunities that are expected to arise through the continued development of Canada's resource sector and hydro power markets.
+Construction activity in the mining sector has slowed significantly in the past year and there are no signs that this slowdown will end in the near future.
+However, the Company expects to benefit from the many attractive opportunities that are expected to continue in the development of Canada's other resource sectors and hydro power markets.

-Bird has secured several heavy civil construction contracts with earth moving components in northern Alberta and the Company will continue to develop this scope of work as we pursue additional opportunities in the future.
+Bird has secured several heavy civil construction contracts with earth-moving components in northern Alberta and the Company will continue to develop this scope of work as we pursue additional opportunities in the future.

-Bird will continue its efforts to attract and retain a highly skilled professional work force to increase its capacity and productivity to deliver increasing revenues and earnings in the future.
+Bird will continue its efforts to attract and retain a highly-skilled, professional workforce to increase its capacity and productivity to deliver increasing revenues and earnings in the future.
 Bird prides itself in providing a working environment for its employees based on the principles of honesty, integrity, excellence and professionalism.
 We support employees in their goal to expand their skills and experience.
 The Company believes that employees are entitled to meaningful, satisfying work as they help advance the goals of the organization.